 - Delivers high capacity required today, and in the future

 - Deploys very quickly and can be reused and simply realigned if assets change locations

 All this leads to the fact that microwave provides the lowest total cost of ownership (TCO).

 Another use case emerges when there is a fiber link to a first asset.
-In such a scenario, there are advantages for using wireless technologies to “hub and spoke” the connectivity to other assets in the area instead of laying additional submarine cables.
-This saves time and money in getting all assets connected and allowing bandwidth to be shared among several different assets.
+In such a scenario, there are advantages to using wireless technologies to “hub and spoke” the connectivity to other assets in the area instead of laying additional submarine cables.
+This saves time and money in getting all assets connected and allows bandwidth to be shared among several different assets.
 An additional benefit provided by this solution is that MW technology also allows incoming vessels to connect to the network through a point-to-multipoint (PtMP) network.
 So multiple users can take advantage of the MW connectivity and run more efficient operations.

-Even if the energy sector is not known to be the first industry to adopt to new technologies for communications, such adoption is inevitable.
+Even if the energy sector is not known to be the first industry to adopt new technologies for communications, such adoption is inevitable.
 This eventually will also extend to 5G, as in the not-too-distant future 5G use cases are expected to impact the energy industry.